 A History Lesson at the Maritime Museum

-The harder you look, the more hidden gems you will find at the Salcombe Maritime Museum – “a treasure trove of models, paintings, photographs and artefacts” so the guys at the museum say!
+The harder you look, the more hidden gems in Devon you will find at the Salcombe Maritime Museum – “a treasure trove of models, paintings, photographs and artefacts” so the guys at the museum say!
 Come and learn about the history of Salcombe and its close, historic relationship with ships and the sea.
 Visit the museum between April and October and discover more about our wonderful town.
 Even though Salcombe has become a trendy sailing town, we never forget our roots – and you won’t too with a visit to the Museum.

 Image credit: beautifulenglandphotos.uk

 Grab a Bite at the Winking Prawn

 One of our favourite eating spots in the area, the Winking Prawn serves up some tasty local dishes all year round.
 Grab a hot breakfast, seaside lunch or Devonshire cream tea, or even just a beer or a coffee and watch the world and waves go by.
 This beach cafe has its own treasure trove – a dressing up box filled with vibrant outfits and accessories that children and adults love equally.
 Order a bucket of prawns and try a new look with our range of costumes while you wait – the perfect holiday snap!